maxxiimo/the-front-end-manifesto/information-architecting.md

 #### Prototyping on Paper

-Another exercise you can do – besides or in conjunction with index cards – is prototyping on paper.
-Doing so helps you visualize with the site will look like on a screen, and how it will work.
+Another exercise you can do – a great follow-up to index carding – is prototype on paper.
+Doing so will help you visualize what the site will look like on a screen.
 It also gives you some more opportunities for stakeholder input, and further reflection and brainstorming before you begin coding.
-When you do begin coding paper prototypes can serve as your coding blueprint.
-Paper is also highly portable, requires no electricity or Internet connectivity, can easily be shared with others, and its use is a skill that is common between all stakeholders.
+Your paper prototype can serve as your coding blueprint.

 Here are some resources that will help you sketch: